-Network management encompasses all the activities, methods, operational procedures, tools, communications interfaces, protocols, and human resources that pertain to the operation, administration, maintenance, and provisioning of communications networks and plan for their growth and evolution.
-Security management pertains to monitoring and control of security services and mechanisms including identification, authentication, authorization, access control, confidentiality, intrusion prevention, detection, and correction in order to protect the communications network infrastructure and services.
-The course will cover network and security management standards, technologies, industry best practices, and case studies.
-Network and security management (NSM) involves setting, monitoring, and maintaining certain performance metrics to ensure high performance levels and quality of service (QoS) to the users.
-NSM includes support for infrastructure architecture and security planning, design, and implementation.
-Specific Internet and telecommunications standards discussed in depth in this course include SNMPv1, SNMPv2, SNMPv3, RMON, and TMN.
-Other standards covered include 3GPP/IMS, Cable, DSL, RSVP, TIA-1039, DiffServ, and InteServ.
-This course will also examine areas in NSM that can be automated and current issues and future trends.
+Network Management (NM) encompasses all the activities, methods, operational procedures, tools, communications interfaces, protocols, and human resources pertaining to the operation, administration, maintenance, provisioning, and growth planning of communications networks.
+Security Management (SM) pertains to monitoring and control of security services and mechanisms including identification, authentication, authorization, access control, confidentiality, intrusion detection, correction, and prevention in order to protect the communications network infrastructure and services.
+NSM includes setting, monitoring, and maintaining certain performance metrics to ensure high performance levels and quality of service (QoS) to the users, along with support for infrastructure architecture and security planning, design, and implementation.
+This course examines NSM standards, technologies, tools, industry best practices, and case studies, NSM areas that can be automated through expert systems, current issues, and future trends to adapt to emerging and evolving Internet technologies.
+Specific Internet and telecommunications standards discussed in depth in this course include SNMPv1, SNMPv2, SNMPv3, RMON, and OSI.
+Students will apply the standards, architectures, tools, and techniques learned in the course, as well as research state-of-the-art technologies in a team project.